bliakher/malgym_6ABG/zadani/14_hodina.md

 #### Dictionary (slovník)
 - What is a dictionary data structure and how it is written in python?
+- For reference you can look here: https://www.w3schools.com/python/python_dictionaries.asp
 - Look into basic operations with a dictionary - accessing element with key, changing value for a given key, adding new key-value pair...
 - Remember how to loop through dictionary.
 - Write a function that will take two lists as parameters - a list of first names and a list of surnames.
 The function will return a dictionary that has first names as keys and corresponding surnames as values.
 Eg. for lists \["Jane", "Edgar Allan", "Lev"\] and \["Austen", "Poe", "Tolstoy"\] it will return dictionary \{"Jane" : "Austen", "Edgar Allan" : "Poe", "Lev" : "Tolstoy" \}